exucutional/bioinformatics/README.md

 Problem 25 - Find a Highest-Scoring Multiple Sequence Alignment

 Problem 26 - Implement GreedySorting to Sort a Permutation by Reversals

+Problem 27 - Compute the 2-Break Distance Between a Pair of Genomes